audulus/docs/docs/nodes.md

 **description**

 The `text` node has no inputs or outputs. `text` nodes are used for labeling and commenting inside your patches.
-Click or tap on the node and open the inspector window (pictured below).
-You can then type in the text field and text will appear inside the node.
-The `text` node has no inputs or outputs. `text` nodes are used for labeling and commenting inside your patches.
 Click or tap on the node and open the `inspector panel` (pictured below).
 You can then type in the text field and text will appear inside the node.

 <img src="img/nodes_reference/util/text/text_inspector.png"